 The defining characteristic of the governor’s various proposals for fixing the nearly billion-dollar deficit is that they will create larger problems down the road.
 The proposed budget would replace the state’s current financing formula for schools with block grants that districts could use as they see fit.
 But that flexibility masks a significant cut in classroom resources for a state that has already been accused by judges of falling hundreds of millions of dollars short of the bare-minimum level of education funding required by the Kansas Constitution.

 Even if courts don’t step in and order higher funding levels, economic research shows that under-investing in education raises longer-term costs in other areas.
-Future public assistance spending will be higher, (because education funding cuts produce higher poverty among the students affected, and the […]
+Future public assistance spending will be higher, (because education funding cuts produce higher poverty among the students affected, and the state will […]

 Voting in Sunday’s much-watched Greek elections has ended, and exit polls suggest that the far-left Syriza party has captured nearly 40 percent of the vote.
 While this may not be enough to ensure a parliamentary majority in Greece’s electoral system, it’s now clear that Alexis Tsipras, a fiery 40-year-old once considered too radical for national politics, will lead the next Greek government.
 Tsipras has promised to end Greece’s “austerity program,” a series of spending cuts and tax hikes designed to reduce the country’s enormous bailout debt, which equals 175 percent of its GDP.
 Freed from this burden, Tsipras argues, the Greek government will implement policies to generate economic growth.

 Since the 2008 financial crisis, Greece has endured an extreme version of the troubles plaguing Europe as a whole.
 One in four Greek adults do not work, and the unemployment rate for the country’s youth exceeds 50 percent.
-The black market is estimated […]
+The black market is estimated to […]

 It’s been five years since the Supreme Court decided Citizens United, which allowed unlimited corporate money into the political system and increased the domination of democracy by the wealthy elite.
 Money has indeed overwhelmed the system since 2008.
 This rise of big money in politics has endangered democracy and emboldened those who want to put democracy up for sale to aggressively attack the modest campaign spending regulations that still remain.